-26 In relation to the one data breach incident, RCBC has responded swiftly by reporting the incident to the National Privacy Commission (NPC), the regulator for Data Security Breach.
+This is a potential (not actual) data breach incident.
+RCBC has responded swiftly by reporting the incident to the National Privacy Commission (NPC).
+In that notification, we emphasized that actual loss of data was unlikely.

 Information Security Risk is the risk of loss resulting from information security/cyber security breaches.
 Data breaches, including leaks, thefts and losses of data may occur in the primary business operations.